If you’re considering having your dog neutered, you probably have questions about the procedure itself as well as the pros and cons.

 - Eliminates the possibility of life-threatening pyometra (uterine infection).

-- Reduces wandering and therefore the chances of being involved in a road accident.
+- May reduce wandering and therefore the chances of being involved in a road accident.

 - Reduces risk of prostate disease.

 - Eliminates risk of testicular cancer.